miohtama/plomobile/README.rst

 Plomobile is a modern mobile site solution for Plone.
 It focuses on delivering good accetable user experience for read-only site access on most mobile phones.

-Responsive on steroids
+Responsivity on steroids
 --------------------------

-Differences over normal responsive themes, e.g. Plone's default Sunburst theme, include UI tweaks which optimize the layout more for mobile
+Differences over normal responsive themes, e.g. Plone's default Sunburst theme, include UI tweaks which optimize the layout more for mobile.
+These tweaks cannot be achieved with CSS tuning alone.

 * Menu button replaces portal tabs